-Cats are generally very sharp and alert animals, which is why they are always vigilant and have excellent situational awareness.
+Cats are alert animals, which is why they are always vigilant and have excellent situational awareness.

 Most of us have seen those prank videos of cats getting freaked out by cucumbers.
-Undoubtedly, everyone must have noticed that the cucumbers are deliberately placed behind the cats.
+Everyone must have noticed that the cucumbers are deliberately placed behind the cats.
 Plus they are not paying attention when they are peacefully enjoying a meal with their heads deep in the food bowl.

 Cats usually eat when they are sure there is no threat in the surroundings.
-In other words, they are super careful about their food and thus associate their ‘food stations’ as areas with known typical elements of surprise or where they feel safe and secure, which is why they prefer familiar surroundings.
+They are super careful about their food and thus associate their ‘food stations’ as areas with known elements of surprise or where they feel safe and secure.
+This is why they prefer familiar surroundings.

 Do you know what your cat should NOT eat?
 This is a comprehensive list!
 Are cucumbers on the list?